 (Damvergi Street, old town).

-Takis Place Beer – Restaurant: Right opposite Paralias Rethymnon (the city beach of Rethymnon), quick dishes and a great selection of beers.
+Takis Place Beer – Restaurant: Right opposite Paralias Rethymnon (the city beach), it serves quick dishes and a great selection of beers.
 The restaurant also offers sunbeds on the beach with drinks included.

 (Sofokli Venizelou 48, opposite the city beach of Rethymnon).